aws-samples/amazon-lookout-for-metrics-samples/next_steps/readable_alerts_rich/README.md

 The Lambda function receives contents of the alert as Lambda input event.
 But the alert contains only up to 3 relevant (contributed) time series, and doesn't contain URL to Anomaly detail page on Console.

-In order to overcome this limitation, this solution uses Lookout for Metrics API in Lambda function, to look up the Anomaly Group which triggered the alert, and get full details.
+In order to overcome these limitations, this solution uses Lookout for Metrics API in Lambda function to look up the Anomaly Group which originated the alert, and get full details.

 ## Getting Started

 The simplest possible option is to simply deploy the existing template and answer a few questions, to do that click the link below and follow along with the screenshots provided.
-At the end of it, the human readable alerts will arrive in your inbox automatically!
+At the end of it, the HTML email formatted human readable alerts will arrive in your inbox automatically!

 [![Launch Stack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=HumanReadableAlertsRich&templateURL=https://lookoutformetricsbucket.s3.amazonaws.com/HumanReadableAlertsRich.YAML)